ApiniLabs/PAC-ID-Resolver/README.md

 ### Format of a Coupling Information Table

-The coupling information table SHALL be a text string, containing zero or more couplin information entries (rows), separated by “`newline`" and formatted with “`tab`" delimited columns as follows.
+The coupling information table SHALL be a text string, containing zero or more coupling information entries (rows), separated by “`newline`" and formatted with “`tab`" delimited columns as follows.
 When serializing into a file or into a binary stream or array, the contents SHALL be encoded using UTF-8 encoding.

 Lines starting with the “`#`" character SHALL be ignored and treated as comments until the next “`newline`".